azerpas/bourso-api/README.md

 ```

 *Tip: You can get the ETF ID from the tracker URL, e.g. "AMUNDI MSCI WORLD UCITS ETF - EUR" url is https://www.boursorama.com/bourse/trackers/cours/1rTCW8/ (1rTCW8)*

+## Security
+This app runs locally.
+All outbound/inbound data is sent/received to/from BoursoBank servers **only**.
+Your password will not be saved locally and will be asked each time you run the app.
+Your client ID has to be configurated and will be saved into the app data for next usages.

+## Disclaimer

+This script is provided as is, without any warranty.
+I am not responsible for any loss of funds.
+Use at your own risk.
+I am not affiliated with BoursoBank or any other project mentioned in this repository.
+This is not financial advice.